sekulovskin/personal-website/content/authors/admin/_index.md

 ---

-My primary professional interests are in Bayesian Statistics, Network Psychometrics, R programming and Machine Learning or, even better, a combination of the four!
-I am a fan of a "common ground" approach regarding the polarization of Statistics in the form of *"Frequentist vs Bayesian"* (even though Centrism, in general, is not my cup of tea, I believe it might work when it comes to Statistics).
-You can see more of what I do on my GitHub profile or you can also read my CV.
-Feel free to contact me with any questions you might have regarding my research/work.
-I am open for research collaboration, consultations, teaching, or just having a chat about statistics, data and society.
+I am a PhD student at the Department of Psychological Methods of the University of Amsterdam.
+I am working on a project devoted to developing a new methodology for Bayesian estimation of graphical models (for more details see [this](https://bayesiangraphicalmodeling.com/) page).
+My primary research interests are in Bayesian Statistics, Network Psychometrics, R programming and Machine Learning and their combination in enhancing research methods in Psychology and the Social Sciences in general.
+I am open to research collaboration, consultations, teaching, or just having a chat about statistics, data and society.